MENU

 Acetylcholine (ACh) is a neurotransmitter in the cholinergic nervous system and an intercellular signaling molecule in the non-neuronal cholinergic system (NNCS).

-Dr. Koichiro Kawashima
+Koichiro Kawashima

 (Kitasato Unversity, Japan)